topo-gps/ios-manual/en/routes/route_plan_map.rst

    *A route is planned between two manually added route points.*

-By planning a route the route points will be moved automatically to the closest road.
+By planning a route the route points will be moved automatically to the closest known road.

 By releasing the blue route point, it will be selected automatically and colored green.
 The originally selected route point will be deselected and becomes orange.

-The length of the planned route is indicated on the route planner overlay in the bottom.
+The length of the planned route is indicated in the route planner overlay in the bottom.
 If you tap the length, the map will zoom to the planned route.
+Also the total ascent is shown in the overlay.
+If you tap the total ascent, you can view a height profile of the planned route.

 To extend the route you have to add a third route point, by pressing long on the map.
 An example is displayed below: